Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 just about any media they choose.

-Check the calendar (button above) to see when classes are scheduled.
-One-day workshops outside the class
+Check the calendar (button above) for class schedules.
+One-day workshops outside class times will be

 About Shane's Art Classes

-Classes are ongoing and attended weekly at Shane's classroom studio.
-Shane mentors students working
+Classes are ongoing and weekly at Shane’s studio.
+He mentors students individually on their unique

-Periodically, 30-40 minutes into the first hour, he demonstrates a technique or concept
+Periodically, 30-40 minutes into the first hour, Shane demonstrates a technique or concept

 Topics covered through periodic class demonstrations and group exercises: